Johncci/rock-paper-scissors-lizard-spock-game/README.md

 The live website was deployed by following the instructions below.
 Github pages was used to achieve this.

   1. Log in to GitHub.
-  2. Find the repository named rock-paper-scissors-lizard-spock.
+  2. Find the repository named rock-paper-scissors-lizard-spock-game.
   3. Click on the settings link.
   4. Once in settings, navigate to the pages tab on the side menu.
   5. Under source, Select the branch to main, then click save.